Four parts of self concept

 Self Concept Theory in Psychology

 This distinction has recently regained popularity in cognitive science, especially in the context of experimental studies on the underpinnings of the phenomenal self.The self-concept is a central aspect of the person-centred approach to counselling.
-Self-Concept Theory.
 These subpersonalities are led by the Self, the part of you that holds your core essence, beliefs, and .
 Carl Rogers believed that there are three distinct parts of a person’s self-concept: self-esteem, self-image, and ideal self.
 Cognitive abilities related to self-concept vary in each person and contribute to the way a person reacts to situations and tasks.
-We’ve heard of ourselves described as body, mind, and spirit. personal identity.
+We’ve heard of ourselves described as body, mind, and spirit.
+Neural basis of self. personal identity.

 Self-Concept: What Is It, And Can It Change?